toptal/haste-client/README.md

 # Haste Client

-haste-client is a simple client for uploading data to haste.
-Usage is very simple, all you do it pipe data in STDIN:
+haste-client is a simple client for uploading data to haste-server.
+All you do it pipe data in STDIN:

 `cat file | haste`

-And once the file makes it to the server, it will print the URL to STDOUT.
+And once the output makes it to the server, it will print the URL to STDOUT.

 This can be really really cool in combination with `pbcopy`, like: